-You’ve probably heard the joke “How can you tell if someone is vegan?”
+You’ve probably heard the joke “How can you tell if someone is a vegan?”
 Answer: “Don’t worry, they’ll tell you – over and over again.”
-Yes, our pro-plant community is stoked on eating this way.
-So thrilled that we shout it from the rooftops.
+Yes, our pro-plant community is so stoked on eating this way that we shout it from the rooftops.
 Forgive us.
-We just want to encourage people to eat more plants.
+We just want to inspire people to eat more plants.
 It’s soooo good in so many ways!
 Ok, so maybe you’re eating “flexitarian” these days.
 Or maybe you’re just trying to move toward eating less meat?
-Go for it.
+Go for it!
 Even eating just one plant-based meal a day will do you and the planet a world of good.
 We plant pushers tend to go on and on partly because the benefits of a plant-based diet are so vast.
 Here’s an overview of just the top three benefits to your health, the environment, and the animals.

 Plant-based diets can boost your personal health

 With Impossible Burgers and Beyond Meat everywhere, you may have noticed that plant-based eating has gone mainstream.
-According to several sources, there are now more than 79 million plant-based eaters worldwide.
+According to aggregated statistics, there are now about 88 million plant-based eaters worldwide.
 Hell yeah!
 That’s partly because the advantages of plant-based diets have been well researched in various countries and because healthcare providers often recommend this way of eating to their patients.
 With more and more incredible results from reliable peer-reviewed studies, the benefits of a plant-based diet for personal health are undeniable.
 Eating more plants has been shown to help support a healthy weight and reduce risk of major diseases like heart disease, cancer, and diabetes.

-And it goes beyond your physical condition.
+It goes beyond your physical condition.
 Being healthy includes your emotional, intellectual, social, economic, and spiritual health.
-Consciously choosing to eat more plant foods can have an amazing effect on your overall health.
+Consciously choosing to eat more plants can have an amazing effect on your overall health.
 It puts you in the driver’s seat of your own well-being.
 Everyone’s health journey is different and that one simple choice to eat more plants can really help.
-We’re here to make the journey as fun and enjoyable as possible.
+Wicked Kitchen is here to make the journey as fun and delicious as possible.
 Not sure where to start?
-Here’s Derek on the PlantStrong podcast talking about how he got plant-based cooking after a moment of unthinkable loss that led to profound compassion.
+Here’s Wicked co-founder Derek Sarno on the PlantStrong podcast talking about how he got into plant-based cooking after a moment of unthinkable loss that led to profound compassion.

 Vitamins A to Zen